EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/jobs.md

 A convention is adopted whereby safe haven-specific back-ends always cite the safe haven name.

 Within some interactive apps, you will see back-ends referred to via 'short-names'.
-Typically, these short-names are derived from the back-ends' host names.
+Typically, these short-names are derived from the back-ends' VM names.
 However, a convention is adopted whereby short-names for safe haven-specific back-ends include the text 'tenant'.
 So, for example, the short-names corresponding to the above back-ends are:

 * dap_tenant_2021_009
 * nsh_tenant_gpu_desktop01